Yagavi1994/memories/README.md

 > - Navbar includes links to all main pages (e.g., Home, Profile, Posts, Sign In, Sign Up).
 > - Navbar updates to show relevant options based on the logged-in status (e.g., "Sign In" and "Sign Up" for logged-out users; "Profile" and "Logout" for logged-in users).
 > - Navbar is responsive and adapts to various screen sizes.

+> - #### User Story 2:
+> - **As a user**, I can navigate through pages quickly so that I can view content seamlessly without page refresh.
+> - Users can navigate between pages without a full page reload (via client-side routing).
+> - Page transitions are smooth and quick, without any noticeable delays.
+> - Browser history is correctly updated to support back and forward navigation.

 #### Navbar Mobile
 ![Navbar-mobile](readme/features/nav-bar-mobile.png)